perladvent/perldotcom/content/article/_pub_2004_10_21_taint_testing_kata.md

 {
+   "draft" : null,
+   "thumbnail" : "/images/_pub_2004_10_21_taint_testing_kata/111-kata.gif",
+   "description" : "Perl's taint mode can help you avoid using untrusted input insecurely.
+Here's how to practice using it.", "image" : null,
    "authors" : [
       "chromatic"
    ],
-   "image" : null,
-   "title" : "Perl Code Kata: Testing Taint", "categories" : "testing",
-   "thumbnail" : "/images/_pub_2004_10_21_taint_testing_kata/111-kata.gif",
+   "tags" : [
-   "description" : "Perl's taint mode can help you avoid using untrusted input insecurely.
-Here's how to practice using it.", "tags" : [
       "chromatic",
       "code-kata",